warpstreamlabs/bento/website/docs/components/processors/about.md

 ## Error Handling

 Some processors have conditions whereby they might fail.
-Rather than throw these messages into the abyss Benthos still attempts to send these messages onwards, and has mechanisms for filtering, recovering or dead-letter queuing messages that have failed which can be read about [here][error_handling].
+Rather than throw these messages into the abyss Bento still attempts to send these messages onwards, and has mechanisms for filtering, recovering or dead-letter queuing messages that have failed which can be read about [here][error_handling].

 ### Error Logs